sfjbs13june/upasana/Day03/Assignment03/spring-controller_assign03/README.md

 4 Adding @GetMapping and @RequestMapping controller to the GreetingController.java file and again building and running the code

-5 Performing unit testing by creating test cases in HelloControllerTest.java
+5 Performing unit testing by creating test cases in GreetingControllerTest.java

-6 Performing integration testing by creating test cases in HelloControllerIntegrationTest.java
+6 Performing integration testing by creating test cases in GreetingControllerIntegrationTest.java